 Engagement made easy

-Now that you know how to analyze your engagement on Facebook, you can do something about it.
+Now that you know what is Facebook engagement and how to analyze your engagement on Facebook, you can do something about it.

 Sotrender doesn’t only take care of your analytics needs.
 You can moderate your Facebook content using Social Inbox in Sotrender.
 If you have people moderating your page directly from Facebook, it might be difficult to keep up with who answered which comment or message.
 By using Sotrender’s Social Inbox, you can engage your fans while staying organized.
 You will still be able to respond to them using emojis and preview their posts the same way you would on Facebook.